primer/view_components/docs/content/components/dropdown.md

 <!-- Warning: AUTO-GENERATED file, do not edit.
 Add code comments to your Ruby instead <3 -->

 `Dropdown` is a lightweight context menu for housing navigation and actions.
-They're great for instances where you don't need the full power (and code) of the select menu.
+They're great for instances where you don't need the full power (and code) of the SelectMenu.

 ## Examples